What Is a Decentralized Autonomous Organization (DAO)?

 Philanthropy DAOs

-Where altruism and crypto intersect, these DAOs make use of the signature advantages that necessitated digital assets — low-cost, international transfers at high speeds — to create meaningful impact.
+Where altruism and crypto intersect, these DAOs make use of the signature advantages that necessitate digital assets — low-cost, international transfers at high speeds — to create meaningful impact.
 Philanthropy DAOs generate endowment funds while democratizing the spirit of giving.

 Examples